boystown.org

 Functional Hearing In Complex Auditory Environments

-The purpose of this study is to investigate how children locate sounds and understand speech in everyday indoor environments.
-This is done by using virtual reality in the lab.
+The purpose of this study is to investigate how children with normal hearing and those with bilateral cochlear implants locate sounds and understand speech in everyday indoor environments.

 Cortical Processing during Comprehension of Reverberant Speech